jumoel/bitbucket-enforcer/README.md

 Groups that are allowed to push to a branch in a repository are at the moment assumed to be owned by the repository owner.

+The Bitbucket API doesn't seem to support having private issue trackers.
+Unfortunately the only settings available are thus public issue tracker or no issue tracker.